The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 At the presentation, we’ll walk you through every page of the website, ensuring everything meets your expectations.
 Take as much time as you need to provide feedback—your input is essential to making sure the final product is perfect for you.

-Step Five: Revision & Testing
+Step Six: Revision & Testing

 Revision Hours

 When you signed up with Glow Up, you received a set number of revision hours.
-These hours begin after the presentation and cover both communication and the actual revision work.
-For 97% of our clients, only a few hours are needed, but we include extra hours as a buffer, just in case.
+These hours begin counting after the presentation and cover both communication and the actual revision work.
+For about 97% of our clients, only a few hours are needed, but we include extra hours as a buffer, just in case.
 If your revisions require more time than allotted, any additional hours will be added to your next invoice.

 To make the process as smooth as possible, we’ll send you a feedback link where you can leave comments directly on the website, ensuring clear and effective communication.